ingo/ingo.github.io/_recipes/gravlax.md

 ### Notes

 - The ratio of salt to sugar for the cure is 2:1 per 1.5 lbs of fish.
 For example, for 680 g of fish, use 35 g of salt and 17.5 g of sugar.
+- For an easier way to cold smoke a fish, you can purchase one of those cold smoke generators used for mixed drinks.
+Put the cured fish in a sealed container and fill the container with smoke.
+Repeat a few times for a total of ~2 hours.